OnsenUI/react-onsenui/README.md

 # React Components for Onsen UI

+**Make beautiful high performance hybrid mobile apps using HTML5, CSS and JavaScript.
+Includes Material Design for Android and flat design for iOS.
+Features bindings for React.js.**

 [Onsen UI](https://onsen.io/2/) is a UI component library for hybrid mobile apps.
 It provides components for navigation, forms, tabs, Material Design, infinite lists and much more.

 It can be used to build hybrid apps with [Cordova](https://cordova.apache.org/) and [PhoneGap](http://phonegap.com/) but can also run in the browser.

 To learn how to use these components, please refer to [the documentation](https://onsen.io/v2/docs/guide/react/index.html).

-You can also check out our [kitchensink example](https://github.com/OnsenUI/react-onsenui-kitchensink) to learn how to use this.

-Or you can [click here](http://onsenui.github.io/react-onsenui-kitchensink/demo.html) for a quick demo.
+You can also check out our [kitchensink example](https://github.com/OnsenUI/react-onsenui-kitchensink) to learn how to use this or you can [click here](http://onsenui.github.io/react-onsenui-kitchensink/demo.html) for a quick demo.

 The main [Onsen UI repo](https://github.com/OnsenUI/OnsenUI) contains the CSS and core JS library for these components.
 Please star it if you like it!